-To ensure that the the lighting data loads from the GI cache in a very short amount of time when you reload your Scene, open the Lighting window (menu: Window > Lighting) and enable the Auto option next to the build button.
-This makes lightmap baking automatic, meaning that the lightmap data is stored in the GI cache.
+The Unity Editor uses the GI Cache when it automatically precomputes lighting data.
+To enable the GI Cache, open the Lighting window (menu: Window > Lighting Settings) and enable the Auto option next to the build button.
+This makes light data precomputations automatic, and stores data in the GI Cache.

 In the Lighting window, you can clear the baked data in a SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary (disable the Auto option and choose Clear Baked Data from the BuildThe process of compiling your Project into a format that is ready to run on a specific platform or platforms.
 More info

 See in Glossary button drop-down menu).
 This does not clear the GI Cache, because this would increase bake time afterwards.